Worcester, Bromyard and Leominster Railway: Operation

 Although locally popular, the line rarely made a profit, and the operating company went into liquidation.
-Acquired from the liquidator in 1888 by the Great Western Railway for £20,000, along with the Leominster and Bromyard Railway, the GWR eventually completed the line and opened the remaining stations in 1897.
+The Great Western Railway Act 1888 (51 & 52 Vict. c. cci) authorised the Great Western Railway to acquire the Worcester, Bromyard and Leominster Railway from the liquidator for £20,000, along with the Leominster and Bromyard Railway.
+The GWR eventually completed the line and opened the remaining stations in 1897.

 Traffic was light, although by 1932 three trains ran the line on a Sunday, and certain events drove the traffic greatly higher.
 The Bromyard Races were a popular event, and in 1884 almost 7,000 people turned out to see them, most via train.
 The line was also used by seasonal hop-pickers in September, seeking temporary work.
 In 1929 was opened between Leominster and Steens Bridge.

 Passenger service was worked by a GWR Autocoach powered by GWR Class 517 0-4-2T locomotive, with GWR Pannier 0-6-0PT's used for freight.
 In later years more modern locomotives were introduced, and on occasions a GWR diesel railcar.

 In the late 1940s, a coal wagon was being shunted in 's yard to the down platform, the highest station on the line at 685 ft above sea level.
 The wagon's hand brake failed, and it started to accelerate towards Leominster.
 Passing 2.5 mi later through Steens Bridge at a speed in excess of 60 mph, the decision was made by the signal men to set the tracks so that the wagon continued to Leominster engine shed siding.
 When the wagon arrived, it smashed the buffer stop, breaking itself into pieces and spilling coal down the river bank.